 Long fins are generally more flexible, but over time, the blade becomes stretched out and the fins need to be replaced.
 Short fins have a smaller, stiffer blade and are likely to last much longer.

 Regardless of whether you opt for short or long fins, it is tricky to get from the shore to the water.
-Long fins tend to be more troublesome, and in order to avoid tripping over them, it is recommended to walk backwards till you reach the water.
+Long fins tend to be more troublesome.
+In order to avoid tripping over them, it is recommended to walk backward till you reach the water.
 This is also advisable for short fins because the awkward angle of walking forward can damage your fins even if you don’t topple over.